-I know I've just mentioned dry dog food as the first food option to feed your pet, but while the merits of dry dog food has been extensively research and discussed, it is important to not demonize soft or wet dog food.
-It has its place and certain benefits for dog’s teeth that while do not have clear scientific evidence can be hypothesized from other related studies we have observed.
+I know I've just mentioned dry dog food as the first food option to feed your pet, but while the merits of dry dog food have been extensively researched and discussed, it is important to not demonize soft or wet dog food.
+It has its place and certain benefits for dog teeth that, while do not have clear scientific evidence, can be hypothesized from other related studies we have observed.

 RELATED: How to Brush A Dog's Teeth 101

 It may be difficult to find a dog gnawing on a huge chunk of activated charcoal.
 That’s because it is usually baked or mixed into other products.
 Rawhide disks, for example, can be impregnated with activated charcoal.

 There is no clear evidence of this, but some experts have suggested that as the dog chews, the rawhide mechanically scrapes the teeth, liberating plaque and calculus deposits.